-Satellite images and tracking maps of Subtropical Storm Theta 2020, November 7 - 15.
+Satellite images, weather maps and tracks of Subtropical Storm Theta 2020, November 7 - 16.
 Max wind speed 70mph.

 Theta has run out of theta-e.
 The cyclone has been without significant deep convection for many hours now and has been gradually spinning down today (November 15).
 It no longer meets the qualifications of a tropical cyclone, so this is the last advisory.
 The initial wind speed is set to 25 knots per the latest scatterometer pass.